-We regularly advise on of the benefits of creating a group structure via the use of a holding company, but what exactly does this mean and what are the key advantages and disadvantages to creating one?
+We regularly advise on of the benefits of creating a group structure via the use of a holding company.
+This is a conversation that we regularly have with clients, and particularly now during the current economic environment.
+But what exactly does this mean and what are the key advantages and disadvantages to creating one?

 A holding company is a separate parent company created to own a controlling interest in a subsidiary company or companies.
 A holding company doesn’t necessarily trade itself; its main purpose is to form a corporate group.

 An example of a typical corporate group structure is as follows:

 |Subsidiary 1||Subsidiary 2||Subsidiary 3|

 There are various reasons why having a holding company in a group structure is more beneficial than having a standalone company.